modernxmpp/modernxmpp/docs/client-guidelines.md

 ### Sorting of contact list

 The client MUST sort the contact list.
-Either alphabetically [TODO: lexical] or chronilogically by the time of the last message exchanged.
+Either alphabetically [TODO: lexical] or chronologically by the time of the last message exchanged.

 ### Visualizing status